BobDG/Blaze/README.md

-# BDGTableViewController
+# Blaze

-Awesome basic tableviewcontroller framework
+Awesome Tableviewcontroller framework to develop any screen blazingly fast!